[PREV - LEAVING] [TOP]

 The foreground story of this

 "A.N.
-Gel"-- She passes herself off as a
+Jell"-- She passes herself off as a playing it broadly

 gradually becomes romantically entangled